prathibha-bollu/Gemini_clone_updated/README.md

 Gemini Chatbot integrates sophisticated Natural Language Processing (NLP) APIs, empowering it to analyze user input intelligently and generate contextually relevant responses.
 By seamlessly integrating these APIs, Gemini delivers a robust and engaging user experience, making it an ideal choice for businesses and individuals seeking advanced conversational AI solutions.

+## Important Note Regarding Gemini API Availability

+Please note that the Gemini API used in this project may not be accessible in all countries, particularly those within the European Union (EU) due to regulatory restrictions.